niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] if it thinks its zero, change it or skip update price?
+- [x] bug: its logging each crawl like 5 times
+- [x] maybe have it have more frequency of gathering the prices (twice daily) but also schedule a weekly price compression that also runs everytime i redeploy
+- [x] maybe for name matching add fuzy or lower case stuff?
 - [x] remove the hiiii price tracker command somehow
 - [x] add other cases i wanna keep track of
 - [x] amazon links behave weird they arent fully rendered on send